The life history of an Italian medium

 Realtà e Mistero by Silvio Ravaldini

 I have never met Urbino Fontanelli, so I never took part in a sitting with him.
 On the other hand, his mediumistic activity definitively ended in March 1952, when he was not yet 39 years old.
 The first time I heard of him was in the year of his death: in 1995 I received a copy of Silvio Ravaldini's book Reality and Mystery (Realtà e Mistero, Bologna, 1988).
 The set of phenomena of which the book is a testimony made a strong impression on me, also because of the confidence I felt for the author, inducing me to mitigate the attitude of caution (or, to be more exact, of suspicion) with which I had so far considered mediumistic phenomena.
-Born in Genoa in 1925, Ravaldini lived for over half a century in Bologna, where he died in November 2015: he was chairman of the Fondazione Biblioteca Bozzano-De Boni (Library Bozzano-De Boni Foundation) and editor of the quarterly magazine Luce e Ombra (Light and Shade), organ of the same Foundation.
+Born in Genoa in 1925, Ravaldini lived for over half a century in Bologna, where he died in November 2015: he was chairman of the Fondazione Biblioteca Bozzano-De Boni (Foundation for the Library Bozzano-De Boni) and editor of the quarterly magazine Luce e Ombra (Light and Shade), organ of the same Foundation.

-A survey on Castelfiorentino's events
+A research on Castelfiorentino's events

 I thought then that it might be useful to check Ravaldini's report, making full light on all the identifying elements (places, persons, circumstances and documents) that could allow a research for evidence and constitute elements of validation of the truth of testimonies, although half a century had passed since the final events of that long cycle of mediumistic phenomena.
 As we will see, the facts referred to did not go unnoticed in the small and quiet provincial town that was then Castelfiorentino, precisely because of their extraordinary character.
 Ravaldini proved very helpful to recall that period and those events in a series of talks we had between 2001 and 2002, and I'm grateful to him, for it was largely thanks to his memory that it was possible to reconstruct how the mediumistic powers of Urbino Fontanelli developed.
-In fact, the purpose of my research was to reconstruct, with the greatest possible reliability, the events witnessed by Ravaldini, limiting myself to the chronicle of facts and omitting interpretations and hypotheses, except for the considerations given at the end of this section, in the page about the importance of facts.
+In fact, the purpose of my research was the reenactment, with the greatest possible reliability, of the events witnessed by Ravaldini, limiting myself to the chronicle of facts and omitting interpretations and hypotheses, except for the considerations given at the end of this section, in the page about the importance of facts.

 While aware that this report will not be enough to convince the skeptics to the bitter end of the reality of the phenomena, I have also made available some validating documents, taken from the written reports of that time or from the memories of some of the witnesses.
 I would like to point out how the exceptional interest in the phenomena due to Fontanelli's mediumship is represented, inter alia, by the fact that we are faced with a significant number of events (I have counted more than 80) for which it does not hold any other explanation than the intervention of paranormal energies (whatever they are): as far as I tried to imagine tricks and accomplices, even unlikely, I had to always give up before the evidence of circumstances.
 Keep in mind that most of the phenomena reported did not occur in full darkness, but in red light or even in white light.
 Anyone can check that by illuminating a room with a red light (like those used in dark rooms), after a period of adaptation of five minutes or a little more, a person with good eyesight is able to to distinguish many details of what happens in the room.
 Once again, one must not trust the widespread opinion that mediumistic phenomena always and only occur in full darkness.

-A photo of Urbino Fontanelli and his grave in Castelfiorentino cemetery..
+Photos of Urbino Fontanelli and his grave in Castelfiorentino cemetery..

 Part one